 Puzzle

-Open category →Sudoku is the clearest baseline for logic-app quality, and this listing gives readers a familiar point of comparison inside the directory.
+Open category →Sudoku is the clearest baseline for logic-app quality, and this listing gives readers a familiar point of comparison inside the review set.

 It broadens the Puzzle shelf beyond tiles and numbers while still asking readers to notice shape, placement, and visual relationships.